How to Choose the Best Blogging Platform in 2023 (Free Guide)

 You get a freemium plan for basic requirements.
-However, the paid plans start from £6 per month if paid annually.
+However, the paid plans start from $12 per month.

-- No Ads: Unlike WordPress.com, Blogger offers a choice to its users to opt-in or opt-out for ads on web pages.
+- No Ads: Unlike WordPress.com, Blogger offers a choice to its users to opt in or opt out of ads on web pages.
 Hence, users get the option to keep their blog ad-free.

-- Simple User Interface: Blogger offers a straightforward simple user interface through which users can set up the account within a few minutes.
+- Simple User Interface: Blogger offers a simple user interface through which users can set up an account within a few minutes.
 Gmail users can directly set up the account from their existing Gmail account.

 - No Maintenance: Blogger covers all the maintenance work of a website, including security, speed, and other hosting issues of the website.

-- Robust Google Integration: Blogger is the part of the Google ecosystem which means you can easily export your data through takeout.
+- Robust Google Integration: Blogger is part of the Google ecosystem, so you can easily export your data through takeout.